jrrohrer/book-critiq-fe/NOTES.md

 * implement delete review functionality
 * **FINALLY** fixed the bug where refreshing on BookShow component lost data.
 Needed a conditional that told it to return null if there are no books to iterate through, which gives time for the fetchBooks action to re-run after the page refreshes.

+## 10-20-21
+* add error handling in fetch requests
+* add NavBar component
+* add Home component

 ## Requirements Checklist

 [x] The code should be written in ES6 as much as possible [x] Use the create-react-app generator to start your project.
-[x] Your app should have one HTML page to render your react-redux application [ ] There should be 5 stateless components
+[x] Your app should have one HTML page to render your react-redux application [x] There should be 5 stateless components
 [x] There should be 3 routes
 [x] The Application must make use of react-router and proper RESTful routing [x] Use Redux middleware to respond to and modify state change